Interlagos Practice 2: Hamilton retains the upper hand

 23 November, 2012

-Nov.23 (Apex) McLaren driver Lewis Hamilton continued to set the pace in Sao Paulo as he topped the timing sheets at the end of the second Free Practice session at Interlagos, on the first day of the Brazilian Grand Prix weekend.
+Nov.23 (GP247) McLaren driver Lewis Hamilton continued to set the pace in Sao Paulo as he topped the timing sheets at the end of the second Free Practice session at Interlagos, on the first day of the Brazilian Grand Prix weekend.

 United States GP winner Hamilton set his best time of 1 minute 14.026 seconds in the first half of the session, and used the latter half of the ninety minutes to run the McLaren on a heavier fuel load.
 Here too he appeared to have the upper hand as the Woking squad seemed to have the edge over their rivals on the day.